nhartung/vimrc/README.md

 cmake --build Release
 ```

-I also needed the following libraries in order to link:
+I also needed the following libraries in order to link, but not in all installations...:
 ```
 sudo apt-get install zlib1g-dev
-sudo apt-get install libtinfo-dev
+sudo apt-get install libtinfo-dev sudo apt-get update -y sudo apt-get install -y rapidjson-dev
 ```

 - Updated the coc config file to include the coc server